View a Chinese translation of this page here

 We take seriously all possible misconduct.
 If an Editor, author or reader has concerns that a submitted article describes something that might be considered to constitute misconduct in research, publication or professional behaviour they should forward their concerns to the journal.
 The publisher will deal with allegations appropriately.

-Articles are published under an exclusive licence (or non-exclusive licence for UK Crown employees or where BMJ has agreed CC BY applies.
+Articles are published under an exclusive licence or non-exclusive licence for UK Crown employees or where BMJ has agreed CC BY applies.
 For US Federal Government officers or employees acting as part of their official duties, the terms are as stated in accordance with our licence terms.
 Authors or their employers retain copyright.
 Open access articles can be reused under the terms of the relevant Creative Commons licence to facilitate reuse of the content; please refer to the Archives of Disease in Childhood Author Licence for the applicable Creative Commons licences.
 More information on copyright and authors’ rights.

 As the author you may wish to post your article in a PrePrint service, institutional or subject repository or a scientific social sharing network.
 For more information on author self archiving and rights to reuse content – which are dependent on the licence you have obtained – please refer to the BMJ author self archiving and permissions policies page.

 Articles submitted to Archives of Disease in Childhood are subject to peer review.
 The journal operates single blind peer review whereby the names of the reviewers are hidden from the author.
 Manuscripts authored by a member of a journal’s editorial team are independently peer reviewed; an editor will have no input or influence on the peer review process or publication decision for their own article.
 For more information on what to expect during the peer review process please refer to BMJ Author Hub – the peer review process.